-As you can see, you must have mastered the meanings of the adjectival endings you learned in section 3 above, and you will need to pay attention to the form of any definite or indefinite articles which belong to this noun, in order to figure out this noun’s role and number within the sentence.
+As you can see, you must have mastered the meanings of the adjective endings, and you will need to pay attention to the form of any definite or indefinite articles which belong to this noun, in order to figure out this noun’s role and number within the sentence.

 Also keep in mind that such nouns would be modified by adverbs rather than by other adjectives, in agreement with what you learned in the preceding section, and like the adjectival nouns you learned about in Unit 2.
 The third example below includes this situation.

 Vermeers Gemälde zeigen oft das Schöne in dem Häuslichen.

 Vermeer’s paintings often reveal the beautiful in the household sphere.

 Ich suche immer stark Überraschendes als Geburtstagsgeschenk für meine Schwester.